axibase/atsd/portals/portals-overview.md

 The portal is configured using the [Charts](https://github.com/axibase/charts#axibase-charts) syntax which is a domain-specific language for assembling visualizations in a declarative manner.
 The basic components of the syntax are **sections** and **settings**.

 * **Section** is enclosed in square brackets, for example, `[widget]`.
-The section may include the nested sections and settings.
-The section terminates when another section is specified.
+The section includes settings and nested sections.
+The section ends when another section is specified.
 * **Setting** includes name and value, separated by equal sign, for example, `timespan = 1 hour`.

 ```ls